Beginner's Guide to Solar Batteries & Home Energy Storage

 While traditional lead acid batteries can be used in standalone and off grid solar systems, the best battery for this function is often an AGM 12 volt deep cycle battery.
 Deep cycle batteries can withstand being regularly charged and discharged and store a large amount of energy.
 Remember, whichever solar battery you choose for your solar system, the battery’s voltage must match the solar system’s requirements.

 When being used as part of a stand alone solar system, solar batteries are first linked to a regulator.
 Solar panels can produce between 12 and 21 volts, an amount that would overcharge and damage the battery if transferred directly.
 Using a regulator ensures that this voltage stays at a safe level when batteries are being charged.
-Learn about our new range of larger lithium-ion Solar Battery Solutions for Off Grid Solar Power Applications.

 Solar Battery Charger